Mjz86/C_colon/mcc.md

    so, for the resolution of this, we first need to resolve all the dependancies by execution of the `constexpr` IR-JIT code, the IR code will build the graph during its execution,

-   if the step count doesn't exceed, then we have the the graph in all templates being specialized, and so being usable.
+   if the step count does not exceed, then we have the the graph in all templates being specialized, and so being usable.

    while non specialized templates are hard to parrarelize, the non dependent parts of the global graph can still run their template resolutions in parallel.